-I had an experience this last fall when I was working at a residential treatment facility for boys with behavioral issues.
+I had an experience this last fall working at a residential treatment facility for boys with behavioral issues.
 My boys had been dying all week to watch Black Widow.
 These boys very seldom got to watch new movies while they were with us except for special field trips or when on home visits, and this movie had only just become available on Disney+.
 The staff all agreed to let them have a special viewing as a reward for their deep cleaning leading up to Parents' Weekend.

 I was really proud of my boys for their enthusiasm.
 I took it as a token of their evolving social awareness that they were as excited for a female-led superhero pic as they had been for Falcon and the Winter Soldier.
 My boys were becoming little feminists, or so I thought.

 Imagine my disappointment when we finally watched the film and they spent the entire runtime catcalling Natasha and her sister.
-An entire film dedicated to a powerful heroine moving heaven and earth to liberate others like her, and all my boys could see was Scarlett Johanssen doing cartwheels in tights.
-Finally, I understood why they were actually excited to watch the film ...
+An entire film dedicated to a powerful heroine moving heaven and earth to liberate her sisters in arms, and all my boys could see was Scarlett Johanssen doing cartwheels in tights.
+Finally, I understood why they were actually excited to watch the film ...This situation really highlights one of the great paradoxes of female empowerment in Hollywood these days.
+The fences that have hindered female representation for a century are so entrenched in our social patterns that even a feminist achievement like Black Widow is often lost on this audience.

-This anecdote really highlights one of the great paradoxes of female empowerment in Hollywood these days.
-The fences that have hindered female representation for a century are so entrenched in our social patterns that even a feminist achievement like Black Widow is often lost on this audience.I was flustered watching my boys completely miss the point of Black Widow, but my faith was somewhat restored when at least one of my boys confided that he loved Sarah Connor from the Terminator movies.
+I was flustered watching my boys completely miss the point of Black Widow, but my faith was somewhat restored when at least one of my boys confided that he loved Sarah Connor from the Terminator movies.

 The original target of the eponymous machine, Sarah Connor is often referenced as one of the earliest action heroines of cinema.
 By most definitions, she is the protagonist of the franchise, at least the first two films which are all anyone remembers anyways.
 Yet she is still somewhat overshadowed by Schwarzenneger’s cloud of celebrity.
 People remember "I'll be back," before they remember anything about Sarah Connor.
 That's nothing agonizing, I guess.
 The Terminator is a pretty cool character.
 What is agonizing is when I come across conversations about how Sarah Connor “hasn’t aged well” or “is actually bad for feminism.”